sendanor/2web/README.md

 ### Features

  * Very much similar to [Jekyll](https://jekyllrb.com/) -- but not compatible
  * Secure to run for untrusted build data.
 Templates are compiled inside Jinja's sandbox and includes do not allow relative paths.
  * Designed KISS (Keep It Simple, Stupid) in mind, without the stupid part.
  * Fast to recompile -- Uses same strategies as Makefiles use
  * Small dependency footprint -- Written in [Python](https://www.python.org/) with [Jinja templates](https://jinja.palletsprojects.com/en/2.11.x/)
  * Template files are 100% compatible with Ansible

 ### Design

+This compiler is designed to be extremely simple and safe to run for untrusted input data.

+It uses [Jinja templates](https://jinja.palletsprojects.com/en/2.11.x/) inside a sandbox as the template engine.

+It's perfect solution to compile static websites, but could be used to compile many other content.

 #### Data Files